patridge/MonoForAndroidFlashlight/README.markdown

 ###References

 Power logo used for this app was found [via The Noun Project](http://thenounproject.com/noun/power/#icon-No94) (under public domain).

-Lightswitch logo used for this app was found [via The Noun Project](http://thenounproject.com/noun/light-switch/#icon-No2235) (no rights reserved)
+Lightswitch logo used for this app was found [via The Noun Project](http://thenounproject.com/noun/light-switch/#icon-No2235) (under public domain).